The Bachelor of Media Studies (BMS) program at UBC is a direct-entry to first-year program with a limited number of available seats per cohort.

 - Consider submitting samples in different mediums to illustrate your range of interests, skills and experience.

-- Be creative and use your website to show your interest, experience and familiarity with media studies.
-Applicants do not need to pay for a domain name, instead they are encouraged to use free hosting and website builders such as Wix, UBC blogs, About.me or WordPress.
+- Be creative and use your portfolio to show your interest, experience and familiarity with media studies.

-- Several pieces can be submitted together as one sample.
-For example, you can submit five photographs together as one sample of work.
+- You may submit more than one artifact together for one portfolio sample.
+For example, you may submit a short story with original illustrations to be considered as one portfolio item, or you can submit five photographs together as one portfolio artifact if they are a series that work in a purposeful way.
 Please be mindful of submitting a reasonable number of samples.

 - If a sample of work is a collaborative effort, please clearly state your role in its production.